 In my fourth lecture allow me to draw your attention to the nexus between Calvinism and Science.
 Not, of course in order to exhaust in one lecture such a weighty subject.
-Four points of it only I submit to your thoughtful consideration; first, that Calvinism fostered and could not but foster love for science; secondly, that it restored to science its domain; thirdly, that it delivered science from unnatural tonds; and fourthly in what manner it sought and found a solution for the unavoidable scientific conflict.
+Four points of it only I submit to your thoughtful consideration; first, that Calvinism fostered and could not but foster love for science; secondly, that it restored to science its domain; thirdly, that it delivered science from unnatural bonds; and fourthly in what manner it sought and found a solution for the unavoidable scientific conflict.

 First of all then: There is found hidden in Calvinism an impulse, an inclination, an incentive, to scientific investigation.
 It is a fact, that science has been fostered by it, and its principle demands the scientific spirit.
 One glorious page from the history of Calvinism may suffice to prove the fact, before we enter more fully upon the discussion of the incentive to scientific investigation found in Calvinism as such.
-The page from the history of Calvinism, or let us rather say of mankind, matchless in its beauty, to which I refer, is the raising of the siege of Leyden, more than three hundred years ago, which event is yet celebrated annually on the third of October: the city was invested at that time, and threatened with massacre and plundered by the Spanish veteran troops under Don Louis de Requezens.
-In 1573 the future of Europe hinged upon the question, - whether Spain or the Netherlands would be victorions, and the doom of the latter country certainly would have been sealed, if, after Harlem, Leyden also had fallen into the hands of the Spaniard.
-The siege of Leyden was in fact a struggle between Alva and Prince William about the future course of the history of the world; and the result of the raising of the siege of Levden was, that in the end Alva had to withdraw, and that William the Silent was enabled to unfurl the banner of liberty over Europe, Leyden entered the lists against the best troops of what was looked upon at that time as the finestarmy of the world, with hardly any regular soldiers within its bulwarks; defended almost exclusively by its own citizens.
-As early as October 1573 the siege of the hard pressed fortress was begun, but in March '74 it was temporarily broken up, in order that the Spaniards might meet in deadly conflict the troops of the Prince of Orange on the Mookerheide, which battle resulted in a complete rout of the Dutch and the death of two brothers of the Prince.
-Soon however, the Spaniards, elate with their victory, retarned to the walls of Leyden, pressing, for nearly six months, in their iron grasp the almost defenceless city, scantily supplied as it was with regulars and victuals.
-Three months after the commencement of the siege, the supply of bread became exhausted.
+The page from the history of Calvinism, or let us rather say of mankind, matchless in its beauty, to which I refer, is the siege of Leyden, more than three hundred years ago.
+This siege of Leyden was in fact a struggle between Alva and Prince William about the future course of the history of the world; and the result was, that in the end Alva had to withdraw, and that William the Silent was enabled to unfurl the banner of liberty over Europe.
+Leyden, defended almost exclusively by its own citizens, entered the lists against the best troops of what was looked upon at that time as the finest army of the world.
+Three months after the commencement of the siege, the supply of food became exhausted.
 A fearful famine began to rage.
-The apparently doomed citizens managed to live on dogs and rats; and this black famine was soon followed by the black death or the plague, which carried off a third part of the inhabitants.
-The Spaniard offered peace and pardon to the dying people, but Leyden, remembering the bad faith of the enemy in the treatment of Narden and Harlem, answered boldly and with pride: If it is necessary, we are ready to consume our left arm, and to defend with our right arm our wives, our liberty and our religion against thee, o tyrant.
-And even if it were our destiny, to perish, we will rather with our own hand set fire to the city and perish in the flames with our wives and children, than be crushed by thy treachery and violence.
+The apparently doomed citizens managed to live on dogs and rats.
+This black famine was soon followed by the black death or the plague, which carried off a third part of the inhabitants.
+The Spaniard offered peace and pardon to the dving people; but Leyden, remembering the bad faith of the enemy in the treatment of Narden and Harlem, answered boldly and with pride: If it is necessary, we are ready to consume our left arms, and to defend with our right arms our wives. our liberty and our religion against thee, o tyrant.
 Thus they persevered.
-They patiently waited for the coming of the Prince of Orange, to raise the siege, and the prince waited for God.
-The dikes of the province of Holland had been cut through; the country surrounding Leyden was flooded, and a fleet lay ready to hasten to Levden's aid, but the wind drove the water back, preventing the fleet from passing the shallow pools.
+They patiently waited for the coming of the Prince of Orange, to raise the siege, ... but ... the prince had to wait for God.
+The dikes of the province of Holland had been cut through; the country surrounding Leyden was flooded; a fleet lay ready to hasten to Leyden's aid; but the wind drove the water back, preventing the fleet from passing the shallow pools.
 God tried his people sorely.
-At last however, on the first of October, the wind turned towards the West, and, forcing the waters upward, enabled the fleet to reach the City.
+At last however, on the first of October, the wind turned towards the West, and, forcing the waters upward, enabled the fleet to reach the beleaguered city.
 Then the Spaniards fled in haste to escape the rising tide.
-On the 3rd of October the fleet entered the port of Leyden, and, the siege being raised, Holland was saved.
+On the 3rd of October the fleet entered the port of Leyden, and the siege being raised, Holland and Europe were saved.
 The population, all but starved to death, could scarcely drag themselves along, yet all to a man, limped as well as they could to the house of prayer.
-All fell on their knees and gave thanks to God.
+There all fell on their knees and gave thanks to God.
 But when they tried to utter their gratitude in psalms of praise, they were almost voiceless, for there was no strength left in them, and the tones of their song died away in grateful sobbing and weeping.